radiofrance/rf-liquidsoap/README.md

 The port `:10001` should be modified to match the SRT input you want to use.
 Each SRT input in the fallback loop has its own port.

-## Monitoring the stack
+## Monitoring

-Multiple endpoints are provided for the monitoring of the stack, they
+Multiple endpoints are provided for the monitoring of the stack.
+Most of them are based on the following prometheus metrics, created in the Liquidsoap scripts.

-### Exported Prometheus metrics
+### Exported Prometheus metrics in Liquidsoap

 | Name                                        | Type    | Description                            |
 |-------------------------------------------- | ------- | -------------------------------------- |